BL4CKH4T336/BL4CKH4TNETWORK/README.md

-# NETWORK TWEAKER VIP AIO
+# BLRCK H4T VIP AIO

 # Directly install without the need to register an IP VPS